- Written by Lindsey Crossmier

 - Earned income credit

-The IRS also offers a publication on what to expect during your VITA or TCE appointment as well as documents to bring with you.
+Help is provided at community and neighborhood centers, libraries, schools, shopping malls and other accessible locations.
+The IRS also offers a publication on what to expect during your VITA or TCE appointment, as well as which documents to bring with you.

 IRS Free File

-About 70 percent of taxpayers qualify to file free federal tax returns online through the IRS Free File system.
+About 70% of taxpayers qualify to file free federal tax returns online through the IRS Free File system, according to an article from CNBC.

 You can use the IRS Free File Online Lookup Tool to refine the offers you may qualify for, or you can select the “Browse All Offers” option.